-As Faculty Development Coordinator at MacEwan University, I get to assist faculty in their pursuit of excellence.
+As Faculty Development Coordinator in the Centre for the Advancement of Faculty Excellence (CAFÉ) at MacEwan University, I get to assist faculty in their pursuit of excellence.
 I run workshops in student engagement, classroom assessment, course (re)design, and the integration of technology and social media in teaching.
 I’m also a part-time faculty member in the Department of English.
+For more information on my work as Faculty Development Coordinator, please visit my Educational Development portfolio.

 I have nearly twenty years of experience teaching courses in postcolonial literatures and literary theory, with a strong emphasis on the literatures of Canada.
 My book Sanctioned Ignorance: the politics of knowledge production and the teaching of the literatures of Canada was published by the University of Alberta Press in 2013 and won the 2013 Gabrielle Roy Prize (English section) which each year honors the best work of Canadian Literary Criticism in English.